jeepsaintchaos/python-shop-software/readme.txt

 Wow, we have come a long way.
 Now with f strings!
 Seriously, this is a major update.
 Im including a TimeTracker in order to better keep track of time.
 You will be able to write down your tasks and times and include it with the main invoice generated.
+If you select Use Timetracker File, it will automatically overwrite the project name, vin, make, model, and labor hours.
+You will still need to input diag hours.
 Have a great day!